 The Capital of Willows

-However, five years after construction commenced, the project was put on hold in 1992.
+Five years after construction commenced, the project was put on hold in 1992.
 The fall of the Soviet Union had dire financial implications for the DPRK, which spiralled into a period of economic crisis.
-By the time Kim Jong-il ascended to leadership in 1994, the country was a mess; as a result, the Ryugyong project was temporarily abandoned.
+By the time Kim Jong-il ascended to leadership in 1994, the country was a mess; and as a result, the Ryugyong project – the Hotel of Doom – was temporarily abandoned.

-The bare pyramid stood for 16 years without windows or interior fittings, an ugly and embarrassing blemish on the city’s skyline.
-For this time it was widely ignored; I spoke to a tour guide who had operated during those years, and was told that when asked questions, locals would deny all knowledge of the colosal building… for almost two decades, the Ryugyong simply didn’t exist.
+The bare pyramid stood for 16 years without windows or interior fittings, an ugly and embarrassing blemish on the city’s skyline that truly earned its moniker Hotel of Doom.
+For a long time it was widely ignored.
+I spoke to a tour guide who had operated during those years – when people asked questions, he told me, locals would deny all knowledge of the colossal building.
+For almost two decades, the Ryugyong Hotel simply didn’t exist.

 It wasn’t until 2008 that anything further happened to the Ryugyong, when salvation came in the form of a serious investment from Egyptian telecommunication giants, the Orascom Group.
 Orascom already had strong ties to North Korea’s mobile phone network, and it is rumoured that they are in the process of installing a powerful aerial into the conical tip of the Ryugyong Hotel.

-On the final night of my week in Pyongyang, a strange and unprecedented thing happened; we had been out clubbing in the capital with our Korean guides (that’s a story for another day), and had retired to our allotted hotel.
+On the final night of my week in Pyongyang, a strange and unprecedented thing happened.
+We had been out clubbing in the capital with our Korean guides (that’s a story for another day), and had retired to our accommodation at the Yanggakdo International Hotel.
+It’s one of the two foreigner-friendly hotels in Pyongyang, and the country’s second tallest building behind the Ryugyong itself.

 It was late by this point, and we were sat outside with a few bottles of strong Korean beer.
-Our guides, both girls, were tired, and decided to head back to their rooms… leaving a handful of us drunk and untended in Pyongyang.
+Our guides, both women, were tired, and decided to head back to their rooms… leaving a handful of us alone in Pyongyang.
 Granted, the hotel is isolated from the city itself, located on the small Yanggak Island at its heart.
-Nevertheless, curiosity got the better of us and we started walking in the general direction of the Ryugyong.
+But curiosity got the better of us and we started walking in the general direction of the Ryugyong.

 Yanggak Island is joined to the streets of Pyongyang by several small bridges.
 We approached one of these bridges along a quiet, tree shaded avenue, and for the briefest of moments it seemed as though we were about to cross unhindered; however, at the last minute a young guard poked his head out of a discreet sentry box, and came over to meet us.